A Guide to Visit Tambomachay in Cusco

 Guide to Visit Tambomachay

 The Incas used this type of door to highlight the importance of a place.
 You reach a small room through this door where water emerges from the earth’s bowels, visible to all.
 The origin of the spring that supplies clean and abundant water to the sources remains undiscovered.
-Some believe the gentle slope where the site is located cannot produce those waters and originates on the river’s opposite bank.
+Some believe the gentle slope where the site is located cannot produce those waters and that they originate on the river’s opposite bank.
 This Guide to Visit Tambomachay covers the various theories surrounding the water source.

 Kondor Path Tours has earned an outstanding reputation on TripAdvisor, consistently receiving high ratings and glowing reviews from travelers.
 Guests frequently highlight the agency’s exceptional organization, knowledgeable guides, and attention to detail, ensuring every journey is seamless and memorable.